Thousands of creative leaders manage their agencies with Workamajig.

 At this point, you have two options.
 You can:

 Which of these options you choose will depend on the current strength of your brand.
-Do you have strong brand-market fit?
+Do you have a strong brand-market fit?
 If not, what can you learn from your clients to improve your brand?

 I’ll show a process to find answers to these questions below.